uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 There will be one midterm during the course.

-* Midterm Exam: Tuesday, October 17, 2023, in-class
+* Midterm Exam: Thursday, February 29, 2023, in-class
-    * Covers all material from start of class up to and including October 10
+    * Covers all material from start of class up to and including February 22

 If you know you will be absent for an exam, you must let your professor know with at least **1-week's notice**.